GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	Using this option it is possible to configure which content types are considered binary types.

+	If there is a NUL byte in the first 8k then the file will be considered binary regardless of this setting.

 	To detect content types [Apache Tika library][2] is used.

 	Content type can be specified as a string, wildcard or a regular expression,